Generating Sentences by Editing Prototypes: Experiments

 \paragraph{Human evaluation.}

-We now turn to human evaluation of generation quality, focusing on grammaticality and plausibility.\footnote{Human raters were asked, ``How plausible is it for this sentence to appear in the corpus?'' on a scale of 1-- 3.} We evaluate generations from \textsc{NeuralEditor} against a NLM with a temperature parameter on the per-token softmax\footnote{ If $s_i$ is the softmax logit for token $w_i$ and $\tau$ is a temperature parameter, the temperature-adjusted distribution is $p(w_i) \propto \exp(s_i / \tau)$. }, which is a popular technique for suppressing incoherent and ungrammatical sentences.
-Many NLM systems have noted a undesireable tradeoff between grammaticality and diversity, where a temperature low enough to enforce grammaticality results in short and generic utterances \cite{li2016diversity}.
+We now turn to human evaluation of generation quality, focusing on grammaticality and plausibility.
+We evaluated plausibility by asking human raters, ``How plausible is it for this sentence to appear in the corpus?'' on a scale of 1-- 3.
+We evaluate generations from \textsc{NeuralEditor} against an NLM with a temperature parameter on the per-token softmax\footnote{ If $s_i$ is the softmax logit for token $w_i$ and $\tau$ is a temperature parameter, the temperature-adjusted distribution is $p(w_i) \propto \exp(s_i / \tau)$.} as well as a baseline which generates sentences by randomly sampling from the training set and replacing synonyms, where the probability of substitution follows $\exp(s_{ij} / \tau)$, where $s_{ij}$ is the cosine similarity between the original word and its synonym according to GloVe word vectors.

+Decreasing the temperature parameter below 1 is a popular technique for suppressing incoherent and ungrammatical sentences.
+Many NLM systems have noted an undesirable tradeoff between grammaticality and diversity, where a temperature low enough to enforce grammaticality results in short and generic utterances \cite{li2016diversity}.

-Figure \ref{fig:qual_eval_turk} illustrates that both the grammaticality and plausibility of \textsc{NeuralEditor} with a temperature of 1.0 is on par with the best tuned temperature for \textsc{NLM}, with a far higher diversity, as measured by unigram entropy.
-We also find that decreasing the temperature of the \textsc{NeuralEditor} can be used to slightly improve the grammaticality, without substantially reducing the diversity of the generations.
+Figure \ref{fig:qual_eval_turk} illustrates that both the grammaticality and plausibility of \textsc{NeuralEditor} without any temperature annealing is on par with the best tuned temperature for \textsc{NLM}, with a far higher diversity, as measured by the discrete entropy over unigram frequencies.
+We also find that decreasing the temperature of \textsc{NeuralEditor} can be used to slightly improve the grammaticality, without substantially reducing the diversity of the generations.

+Comparing with the synonym substitution model, we find both models have high plausibility, since synonym substitution maintains most of the words, but low grammaticality compared to both \textsc{NeuralEditor} and the NLM.
+Additionally, applying synonym substitutions to training examples has extremely low coverage -- none of the sentences in the test set can be generated via synonym substitution, and thus this baseline has higher perplexity than all other baselines in Table \ref{tab:perplex}.

-A key advantage of edit-based models thus emerges: Prototypes sampled from the training set organically inject diversity into the generation process, even if the temperature of the decoder in the \textsc{NeuralEditor} is zero.
-Hence, we can keep the decoder at a very low temperature to maximize grammaticality and plausibility, without sacrificing sample diversity.
+A key advantage of edit-based models thus emerges: Prototypes sampled from the training set organically inject diversity into the generation process, even if the temperature of the decoder in \textsc{NeuralEditor} is zero.
+Hence, we can keep the decoder at a very low temperature to maximize grammaticality and plausibility, without sacrificing diversity.
 In contrast, a zero temperature \textsc{NLM} would collapse to outputting one generic sentence.